Vladimir Ryabinin: Education, academic degrees, affiliations

 In 1982 he defended his Candidate of Sciences thesis in physical oceanography (equiv.
 PhD) and in 1995 was awarded the academic degree of Doctor of sciences (habilitation) for research on complex hydrodynamical predictions of marine meteorological variables.

-In 1978-2000 Dr Ryabinin worked at the Hydrometeorological Centre of Russia.
-In 1990-1991 he lectured at the Moscow State University.
-In 2000-2001 he worked at the International Ocean Institute, initially as consultant and later as Executive Director.
+In 1978–2000 Ryabinin worked at the Hydrometeorological Centre of Russia.
+In 1990–1991 he lectured at the Moscow State University.
+In 2000–2001 he worked at the International Ocean Institute, initially as consultant and later as Executive Director.
 In 2001 he started to work for the United Nations.

 Research

 Dr Ryabinin's research is in the areas of ocean circulation and thermodynamics, numerical weather prediction, marine meteorology, wind wave modeling, and shelf engineering.
 He is one of the originators of the first operational technology for weekly numerical weather prediction in the USSR, to which he contributed parameterizations of physical processes in the atmospheric model.
 In 1991-1996 he led one of the first polar shelf studies to determine the optimal burying depth of an underwater pipeline subject to risk of impact by sea-ice bottom gouging.
 In the 1990s, Ryabinin developed a 3rd generation spectral wind wave model with a numerical scheme allowing stable runs with extra-long time steps.